 Mezzanine finance is a hybrid of debt and equity financing which can be useful for large projects, management buyouts or growing businesses.
-It’s a fairly complex form of business loan — and if you’re looking for the right funding, we can help you find finance from over 50 providers across the whole market.
+It’s a fairly complex form of business loan.
+If you’re looking for the right funding option, we can help you find finance from over 70 providers across the whole market.

 For businesses looking to raise money, there are two basic routes: debt, where you borrow money using a business loan; or equity, where you sell a share of your business in return for cash.

 Mezzanine finance covers a range of complex funding scenarios (in fact, the word itself comes from the Latin for “middle”) and for certain situations it can make more sense than either debt or equity in their pure forms.

 Mezzanine finance is normally used in situations where the perceived risk is high enough that the borrower can’t raise enough money through a traditional business loan.
 The alternative would usually be equity finance — but many companies don’t want to give up shares in their business.

 Mezzanine finance allows such businesses to borrow a larger amount which, if things go to plan, will be paid for through profits gained.
 Put simply, it allows a bigger investment aiming at a bigger return.

 Mezzanine finance is repaid as one lump sum in some situations, and in others the interest payments can be deferred.
 Mezzanine finance may also have tax-deductible interest.